alokmenghrajani/alokmenghrajani.github.com/_posts/2025/2025-07-11-building-crossabble.md

 ---
 layout: post
-title: "Building Crossabble"
+title: "On Building Crossabble"
 permalink: '/building-crossabble/'
-tags: ['web', 'development', 'frontend']
+tags: ['web', 'developer notes']
 ---
 I recently built [crossabble](https://crossabble.com/), a free web word puzzle game.
 I was surprised by the number of edge cases I had to take into account.
 This post is based on my developer notes.

-Crossabble is a browser game: html, css, and some javascript.
-The javascript part is quite minimal and trivial -- I spent most of my time on the css part, polishing the game's look and feel.
-I'm primarily a backend software engineer -- when working on frontends, I feel I'm punching a little above my weight.
+Crossabble is a browser game: html, css, and javascript.
+The javascript part is quite minimal and trivial -- I spent most of my time on css, polishing the game's look and feel.
+I'm primarily a backend software engineer -- when working on frontends, I'm punching a little above my weight.

-My goal for Crossabble is to have a game that works across all common web
-environments: laptops, tablets, phones, in landscape and portrait mode, etc. I own many devices, it however takes a lot of discipline to test each and every change with each and every device, browser, and orientation combination.
+My goal for Crossabble is to have a game that works well across all common modern web environments: laptops, tablets, phones, in landscape and portrait mode, etc. I own many devices, it however takes a lot of discipline to test each and every change with each and every device, browser, and orientation combination.
 Backend engineering seems simpler in this respect.

 ## Virtual Keyboard